BonnierNews/flappy-wasp-game/README.md

 ## 5. **Create presents**
 We want something that the wasp can collect to get extra score.
 To make the game more christmas-y we can generate christmas presents that randomly flies against the wasp.
 But this time, compared to the pipes, we actually want to hit each present to be able to get extra score.

-To start off with the presents we want to declare a global variable in `index.js`.
-Next up we want to use the variable and set to a [loadImage()](https://p5js.org/reference/#/p5/loadimage), it is a magical p5 function, and take the present.png image which you will find in the images folder and use it inside of the `preload()`.
+To start off with the presents we jump to `index.js` where we find a global variable in the top called `presentImg;`.
+Next up we want to use the variable and set to a [loadImage()](https://p5js.org/reference/#/p5/loadimage), which is a magical p5 function, and take the present.png image which you will find in the images folder and use it inside of the `preload()`.

 <details>
 <summary><b>Cheatsheet: Check the code here</b></summary>
 <h4>index.js</h4><pre>
-<b>let presentImg;</b>
+let presentImg;
 <br>
 function preload() {
   waspImg = loadImage('wasp.png');